MicroEJ/docs/ApplicationDeveloperGuide/nullAnalysis.rst

 Principle
 ---------

-Null Analysis tool is based on Java annotations.
+The Null Analysis tool is based on Java annotations.
 Each Java field, method parameter and method return value must be marked to indicate whether it can be ``null`` or not.

 Once the Java code is annotated, :ref:`module projects <mmm_module_skeleton>` must be configured to enable Null Analysis detection in MicroEJ SDK.